EmmaLammE/Sherlock_examples/README.md

 ```

 ### Run by sbatch
 Another way to run a program is to schedule batch jobs.
 Then script is submitted to and executed by the scheduler (Slurm).
-Remember to carefully request the computing power.
-If you request more computing powers than you need , e.g. request 100 CPUs when you actually only need 10, the waiting time is long.
 For example, for the same addition program in python, you may have a sbatch file looking something like this.
 ```
 #!/bin/bash
 #SBATCH --job-name=test